 - 5.1.
-It is the Company's policy that only Company devices are to be used for work-related activities.
-You must not use personal devices to store, send or receive Personal Data that relates to your work with the Company.
-If you use a personal device for these purposes, or any other purpose that involves Personal Data obtained in the course of your work with the Company, you must report this without delay.
-Failure to do this may constitute a Data Breach and be dealt with as a disciplinary matter.] - 5.2.
 All devices used for work purposes must have full disk encryption enabled and firewall software activated.
-If you are not sure whether your devices are properly encrypted seek the assistance of the IT Department / Provider. - 5.3.
-You must not use personal devices to store, send or receive Personal Data that relates to your work with the Company.
-If you use a personal device for these purposes, or any other purpose that involves Personal Data obtained in the course of your work with the Company, you must report this without delay. - 5.4.
-You must notify a head of department or the Responsible Person immediately in the event that a device that contains Personal Data is lost, mislaid, stolen or damaged so as to render it inoperable. - 5.5.
+If you are not sure whether your devices are properly encrypted seek the assistance of the IT Department / Provider. - 5.2.
+You must notify a head of department or the Responsible Person immediately in the event that a device that contains Personal Data is lost, mislaid, stolen or damaged so as to render it inoperable. - 5.3.
 Employees who leave their employment or other work for the Company must return all Company devices upon which Personal Data is stored by the relevant termination date at the very latest.
-Please be aware that intentionally removing any Personal Data that the Company controls may constitute a criminal offence. - 5.6.
+Please be aware that intentionally removing any Personal Data that the Company controls may constitute a criminal offence. - 5.4.
 It is not permissible to use detachable storage devices to store Personal Data (e.g. portable hard drives, or USB sticks) except with the express prior approval of your manager or the Responsible Person.
 If any such device is to be used it must be encrypted.